yuanzhou15/capstone-weather/Weekly-Reports/Airton/Airton-Nov-6.md

 ### S.M.A.R.T.
 Goal 2.

 #### S. Specific:
-Actually plot the confusion matrix and have a good representation that doesn't confuse those looking at it
+After choosing a good threshold for the images I will run the confusion matrix code for the past runs

 #### M. Measurable:
-This is measurable because I will have the output confusion matrices
+This is measurable because I will have the output evaluation of the runs

 #### A. Achievable:
-It is achievable since already started the code for it and just need to display it better
+It is achievable since already started the code for it and just need to choose a threshold

 #### R. Relevant :
-This is relevant because people will have to look at the evaluations in order to believe our work and the work needs to be clear
+This is relevant because it creates the necessary baseline for our project

 #### T. Time-bound: